felipeschneider88/tigertoolbox/Index-Creation/README.md

 -  Missing indexes with the highest user impact.
 The higher the score, higher is the anticipated improvement for user queries.
 -  Possibly redundant indexes in above list, whcih provides an opportunity to do some index consolidation.
 -  Index creation scripts.

+The idea of the script **IndexCrationStatus.sql** it to get an estimation of the percentage of the index cration